projectcid/content-ops-starter/content/pages/index.md

       text: Interested to Buy nipte.com
       color: text-dark
       type: TitleBlock
-    subtitle: Section with a form subtitle
+    subtitle: 'Unlock the potential of nipte.com '
     text: >+
       A premium, short, and memorable domain name.
 Perfect for innovation, education, or technology ventures.
 Establish a strong digital presence,